 Best Peanut Butter for Babies

 Look for a peanut butter without added sugar and opt for creamy to ensure that the texture is smooth for baby.
-I like Smucker’s Natural Peanut Butter and Whole Foods 365 Store Brand.
+I like Smucker’s Natural Peanut Butter, Whole Foods 365 Store Brand, and Teddies.
 There are lot of other options available, so just check the ingredients and look for one without added cane sugar or honey.

-To make this protein-packed homemade baby food, which is a perfect texture to introduce peanut butter for the first time, you just need natural creamy peanut butter and water.
+To make this puree, you just need natural creamy peanut butter and water.
 The water helps to fluff up the peanut butter making it into a yogurt-like consistency.
+It’s smooth, flavorful, and can be stored for later too.

 How to Make Peanut Butter Puree Step-by-Step